HelenJeon0052/Math-Gym/BoundedDenoiserLipschitz/README.md

 ## Citation

-If you build on this work, cite:
+If you build on this work, cite or contact:

 * **[Author]**, jeon.isavelle@gmail.com